-Patch for SCCM provides the ability to edit an individual update.
+Patch for MEM provides the ability to edit an individual update.
 It allows advanced users to modify an update’s metadata and to specify pre-installation and post-installation commands.
 You can edit an update before or after it is published.

 WARNING!
 Editing an update can be risky and the edit tool is not for everyone.
 Only qualified administrators should attempt to modify an update.